ramakarl/Flightsim/README.md

 My first experiment was simply to take Jakob’s MSFM are remove all the wings.
 I then applied a lift to the entire aircraft as if it were a single wing.
 This is a wing-like fuselage with direction and angular velocity.
 What I found confirms a very basic aspect of aircraft engineering.
 Most aircraft are designed to be balanced at the pivot point of the wings.
 If not, they spin out of control (unless there is something fancy like dynamic stability and fly-by-wire).
 I thought perhaps a well-balanced, wing-like fuselage could provide the basis for a single-body simulator.

 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig08.jpg" width="600" />
 Figure 7.
 Wing-like aircraft.
-While the airframe is stable and produces lift, multiple control surfaces are still required to enable directional stability.
+While the airframe is stable and produces lift, multiple control surfaces are still required to enable directional stability.<br>

 Unfortunately, even with a (simulated) model aircraft treated as a giant wing, this didn’t work.
 The entire wing produces a rotational torque based on its angle-of-attack, but there is nothing to influence or stabilize it on other axes.
 With all forces in balance it remains stable, but if any forces become asymmetric (such as power, wind, angle-of-attack) there is no way to maintain steady flight.
 There are in fact wing-like aircraft, such as the Northrop YB-35, which look like a giant wing.
 One might be tempted to say this is a single-body aerodynamic surface.
 However, there are multiple ailerons on this aircraft which enable one to control it.
 Therefore, from a physics perspective, practical wing-like aircraft are still multi-body surfaces.
 The only true single-body aircraft I could imagine is a paper airplane.
 Notice how these may act like gliders but are essentially impossible to control.